Tubridy Tonight season 5

 The seventh episode featured director Richard Attenborough, Desperate Housewives actor Dougray Scott and Irish television personalities Zig and Zag, whose last television appearance was on 1990s chat show Kenny Live and who referred to Tubridy as "Twiggery" throughout.
 In the ninth episode, golfer Pádraig Harrington granted his first major television interview since winning both the year's British Open and PGA Championship.
 Also appearing in this edition were television presenters Eamonn Holmes and Ruth Langsford, as well as actor John Slattery from Mad Men, Desperate Housewives, Sex & the City and Will & Grace.
-Comedian Dara Ó Briain, rugby union players Anthony Foley and Peter Stringer and actor Aiden Gillen (The Wire) featured in the tenth episode.
+Comedian Dara Ó Briain, rugby union players Anthony Foley and Peter Stringer and actor Aidan Gillen (The Wire) featured in the tenth episode.

 Stylist Gok Wan was interviewed in the eleventh episode, which also featured reformed British boyband Take That - the show was inundated with audience ticket requests by fans of the band when it was announced they would be appearing.
 The Script flew in especially to appear on the thirteenth episode.

 The fifteenth episode was also the first of 2009 and featured Tom Chambers, Craig Revel Horwood and Bruno Tonioli from the BBC's Strictly Come Dancing and Mark Hamilton from RTÉ's How Long Will You Live? series.
 Actor Roger Moore was a guest on the sixteenth edition of the fifth series, with Tubridy commenting beforehand that he was "a huge Bond fan and... ...loved all his 007 performances".
 Moore spoke about his acting career as well as his time spent as an ambassador with UNICEF, whilst fellow guest Maura Derrane spoke of her role presenting the TG4 television series Feirme Factor.
 The eighteenth edition featured actor William Shatner who discussed his roles on Star Trek and Boston Legal, and La Toya Jackson who spoke of her time spent on the UK television series Big Brother.